lrib/fsnd-p6-linux-server-configuration/README.md

 $ ssh-keygen
 ```
 Save the key: /c/Users/<YOUR_WINDOWS_USERNAME>/.ssh/main_key
+I've paste the contents of the grader user's SSH key into the "Notes to Reviewer" field.
 ### Add new user (Using AWS console):

 - Using the SSH Amamzon Lightsail console: